Periodic Asynchrony: An On-Policy Approach for Accelerating LLM Reinforcement Learning: System Design

-\item In the attention module, a shared-prompt mask (Figure~\ref{fig:mask}) is used instead of the standard causal mask.
-This design restricts each response token to attend only to the shared prompt, preventing information leakage across responses.
+\textbf{(3) Attention mask.} A shared-prompt mask (Figure~\ref{fig:mask}) replaces the standard causal mask, restricting each response token to attend only to the shared prompt and its own tokens, preventing cross-response information leakage.